How to Sell Your House With a Realtor [10 Key Steps]

 And you should rely on it.

-Price: Ask your realtor if the price is the buyer’s highest and best.
+Price: Confirm whether the price is the buyer’s highest and best.
 Their response should tell you whether there’s an opportunity to negotiate.

 Down payment: The higher the down payment, the less risk the buyer is to their lender.
-Verify the percentage the buyer is putting down and that your realtor has received their pre-approval letter and statements showing enough funds for the down payment and closing costs.
+Clarify the percentage the buyer is putting down and that your Realtor has received their pre-approval letter and statements showing enough funds for the down payment and closing costs.

 Days to close: The offer contract will state a specific closing date or how many days until closing.
 Confirm this with your real estate agent so you have an idea of how long the closing process might take.

-Accepting an offer on your home will feel like a huge relief.
+Accepting an offer on your home is a major milestone.

-But there are several important steps you and your realtor will need to make sure are completed before your sale is final.
+But there are several important steps to complete before the sale is final.

 Lender’s appraisal

-The appraisal is needed because your property will be used as collateral for the buyer’s loan.
+Since your property will be used as collateral for the loan, this step is essential.

-Scheduling the appraisal is usually one of the first things the buyer’s loan officer will do after you accept an offer.
+The appraisal is typically one of the first things the buyer’s loan officer schedules after you accept an offer.

-Your agent will receive confirmation and should let you know what day and time the appraiser will visit the property (the buyer pays for it).
+Your agent will receive confirmation of the date and time and inform you when the appraiser will visit the property (the buyer pays for the appraisal).

-Your home’s cleanliness has zero impact on the appraised value.
+Your home’s cleanliness won’t impact the appraised value.

 But if that happens, then the buyer needs to come up with a higher down payment –– or renegotiate the price with you.